mjt-books/python-book/chapters/chapter-19.md

    - Make a small, deliberate break (e.g., comment out a log call or change the loss computation) and push a branch.
    - Confirm that the CI run fails in a way that points you at the right problem (e.g., loss not decreasing, missing metrics file).

+**Optional extensions:**
-Optional: Add a nightly or weekly job that runs your training script in `profile_short` mode and saves traces as build artifacts, giving you a regular performance snapshot.
+- Add a nightly or weekly job that runs your training script in `profile_short` mode on a GPU runner and saves traces as build artifacts, giving you a regular performance snapshot.

----

-These exercises deliberately reuse the same concepts—`run_id`, structured logs, metrics files, per-run directories, and CI modes—so that by the time you finish, you’ll have:

-- A training script that leaves behind a rich, structured record of each run.
-- At least one profiler trace per configuration you care about.
-- Automated checks that catch obvious training and observability regressions before they reach production hardware.

-In practice, you can apply the same patterns to much larger codebases: start with a single script or pipeline, instrument it end-to-end, and then gradually extend those conventions across your projects and your team.
+- Publish CI metrics (like smoke-test duration or steps/sec) to your experiment tracker to watch for long-term regressions.